Home for Destitute Catholic Children

-Home for Destitute Catholic Children, Boston was a temporary home in Boston, Massachusetts for destitute and neglected children, aged 4 to 12, of any race, creed, or nationality.
+Home for Destitute Catholic Children, Boston was a temporary home in Boston, Massachusetts, for destitute and neglected children, aged 4 to 12, of any race, creed, or nationality.
 The Home was incorporated in 1891, succeeding the Association for the Protection of Destitute Roman Catholic Children in Boston, incorporated in 1864.

 No children were received for pay.
-Members of the Sisters of Charity instructed and care for the children until they returned to their friends, placed in situations, or provided with a Catholic home, the Home continuing its oversight.
+Members of the Sisters of Charity instructed and cared for the children until they returned to their friends, placed in situations, or provided with a Catholic home, the Home continuing its oversight.
 The Home could be appointed guardian of any child.
 Persons wishing to adopt a child from the Home were required to bring recommendations from their parish priest.